szaumoor/ZSTweaks/ZSTweaks/README.md

 - +1 THAC0 bonus
 - Speed factor of 0
 - +5% Critical chance
-- Overwhelming criticals: critical hits do moderately additional damage additively in a second tick of damage.
-  - The formula for critical damage added (additively) is: (**MaxWpnDmg** - 1) **+**  2 dice of **MaxWpnDmg**:
+- Overwhelming criticals: critical hits do moderately additional piercing damage in a second tick.
+The formula for critical damage added is (**Max weapon damage**) **+**  2 dice of **Max Weapon Damage**.
+Specifically:
-  - Dagger **+0** -> 3 + 2d4, i.e. 5-11 dmg
+  - Dagger **+0** -> 2d4+4, i.e. 6-12 dmg
-  - Dagger **+1** -> 4 + 2d5, i.e. 6-14 dmg
+  - Dagger **+1** -> 2d5+5, i.e. 7-15 dmg
-  - Dagger **+2** -> 5 + 2d6, i.e. 7-17 dmg
+  - Dagger **+2** -> 2d6+6, i.e. 8-18 dmg
-  - Dagger **+3** -> 6 + 2d7, i.e. 8-20 dmg
+  - Dagger **+3** -> 2d7+7, i.e. 9-21 dmg
-  - Dagger **+4** -> 7 + 2d8, i.e. 9-23 dmg
+  - Dagger **+4** -> 2d8+8, i.e. 10-24 dmg
-  - Dagger **+5** -> 8 + 2d9, i.e. 10-26 dmg
+  - Dagger **+5** -> 2d9+9, i.e. 11-27 dmg
-  - Dagger **+6** -> 9 + 2d10, i.e. 11-29 dmg
+  - Dagger **+6** -> 2d10+10, i.e. 12-30 dmg

-All these bonuses are additive.
-Note that this component will not update the descriptions of each dagger to reflect this change.
-Sorry, but I don't know how to code that in WeiDu just yet.
+All these bonuses are additive, which means are not affected by most effects, or strengh, although it also means that they're good weapons for characters with low strength.

 **Component 1450:** Make some rogue weapons have the chance of doing more damage if wielded by pure thieves (Finesse)

-This component is an attempt at making pure Thieves more effective with a portion of thief-usable weapons without relying on stats, APR or proficiency points.
+This component is an attempt at making single-classed Thieves more effective with a portion of thief-usable weapons without relying on stats, APR or proficiency points.

-Essentially, when wielding a weapon they can use what I call "finesse", which is a concept that I borrowed from NWN, they can deal extra damage per attack randomly (additively), based on the base attack damage of the weapon used (vanilla values).
+Essentially, when wielding a weapon they can use what I call "finesse", which is a concept that I borrowed from NWN, they can deal extra damage per attack randomly (additively), based on the base attack damage of the weapon used.
+You could think of this as a part of the sneakiness, or dirty-fighting, or fast, acrobatic combat skills of rogues.
 This includes bows, crossbows, clubs, daggers, long swords, scimitars, wakizashis, ninja-tos, katanas, and short swords.
-It's hacky, as most things not quite supported by the game, but it works.
+It's a little "gamey" since you have no control over it, it relies on luck, as most things not quite supported by the game, but it works.
 To be more specific:

 - **Scimitars, long swords, quarterstaves**: 10% chance per hit to inflict 1d8/6+bonus of slashing/crushing damage.
 - **Katanas**: 15% chance per hit to inflict 1d10+bonus of slashing damage.